miyagi-dev/miyagi/docs/how-to/using-dark-and-light-mode.md

 ## Changing via configuration

-The default mode can bet set in the configuration via `ui.theme.mode`.
+The default mode can bet set in the configuration via `ui.mode`.
 The available options are:

 - `"light"` (default)
 - `"dark"`